minetest-mods/irc/README.txt

  provides a two-way communication between the in-game chat, and an arbitrary IRC channel.

-Note: This mod is currently a work-in-progress, and is only tested under
-       Ubuntu 12.04 with Minetest 0.4.3 and 0.4.4-dev.
-Testers for other platforms are welcome.

 COMPILING
 ---------
 Make sure you have CMake (http://cmake.org/), and of course, a C compiler, on your system before proceeding.

-Under Windows: (note: untested)
+For Windows, try MinGW32 (http://mingw.org/).
+For Unix-based systems, you should not have any problems with the C compiler since there's one (almost) always available.
+Puppy Linux users of course need a separate `devx.sfs' (from the same place where you got the Puppy ISO), since vanilla Puppy does not come with `gcc'.
+See your Puppy docs for more info about how to install additional SFS files.

+To compile and "pack" the mod:

-  - Open a command prompt and CD to the minetest-irc directory.
+  - Open a command prompt/terminal and CD to the minetest-irc directory.
-  - Create a directory named "Build", and CD into it: md Build cd Build
+  - Create a directory named "Build", and CD into it: mkdir Build cd Build
-  - Run CMake to generate the build system (see your CMake docs for more information about command line options). cmake ..
+  - Run CMake to generate the build system (see your CMake docs for more information about command line options, in particular the `-G' option). cmake ..
   - Use the build tool for the generated build system to compile the native library.
 For example, if using Microsoft Visual Studio, open the generated workspace and build from there.
 If using make, just run "make" from within the Build directory.
-  - Use the packmod.bat batch file to copy the files into a ready to use mod directory named `irc'.

-Under Linux:
-  - From a terminal, CD to the minetest-irc directory.
-  - Create a directory named "Build", and CD into it: mkdir Build cd Build
-  - Run CMake to generate the build system (see your CMake docs for more information about command line options). cmake ..
-  - Use the build tool for the generated build system to compile the native library.
-For example, if using Code::Blocks, open the generated workspace and build from there.
-If using `make', just run "make" from within the Build directory.
   - Again use the build tool to invoke the `pack_mod' target.
 For example, if using `make', run "make pack_mod" from within the build directory.
-     This will create an `irc-mod/irc' directory inside the build directory.
+     This will create an `irc' directory inside the build directory.
      This `irc' directory will be ready to be deployed to your Minetest mods directory.
-[Currently, there's a problem when compiling for GCC/MinGW32: the library will be named `libluasocket.dll', but the mod looks for `luasocket.dll'.
-There is a temporary fix to make the mod also search for `libluasocket.dll'.]

 INSTALLING
 ----------